2018 Cultural Festival: March 12-16

 Schedule of Events

-The Summit will feature exhibitors from over 50 veteran service organizations and offer a number of breakout sessions ranging from homelessness, employment opportunities and mental health awareness to those designed for women and student veterans.
+The Summit featured exhibitors from over fifty veteran service organizations and offered a number of breakout sessions ranging from homelessness, employment opportunities and mental health awareness to those designed for women and student veterans.

-Enjoy a ski and snowboarding competition, food, entertainment, and live music.
-All proceeds from this event will go towards the Ian Muller Memorial Scholarship for student veterans at Lyndon State College
+Participants enjoyed a ski and snowboarding competition, food, entertainment, and live music.
+All proceeds from this event went towards the Ian Muller Memorial Scholarship for student veterans at Lyndon State College

 2:30-3:50 p.m., LAC 412

-Professor Daisy McCoy will teach you about Mayan history and culture, how to write numbers using Mayan numerals and do some Mayan mathematics using the most likely methods of the ancient Maya.
+Professor Daisy McCoy taught about Mayan history and culture, how to write numbers using Mayan numerals and do some Mayan mathematics using the most likely methods of the ancient Maya.

 Challenging Stereotypes about Muslims: What It’s Like to be Muslim in America